cobalthq/cobalt-product-public-docs/layouts/shortcodes/service-discovery.md

-After gathering all available information, our pentesters probe the resources associated with your asset.
-These tests involve several stages:
+After gathering all available information, our pentesters probe your asset in several stages:

 ### Port Scans

 Our pentesters start with complete port scans on the IP address ranges for your asset.
-From this information, our pentesters can identify networked systems and resources, along with their functionality.
+These scans reveal networked systems and resources, along with their functionality.
 For example, the following services require access to the outside world:

 - Firewalls